 8 Things to Do at Lake Berryessa

-With spring just around the corner, the warming temperatures remind us that there’s a gorgeous lake just up the hill from the Napa Valley floor.
+With summer just around the corner, the warming temperatures remind us that there’s a gorgeous lake just up the hill from the Napa Valley floor.
 At 23 miles long, Lake Berryessa is the largest lake in Napa County, with a 2,000-acre wildlife area along its east side.
 When full, it stores 1.6 million acre feet of water, making it one of the largest bodies of fresh water in California.
 There are year-round recreational opportunities at this beautiful spot, but spring and summer are obviously the most popular seasons to get up there and enjoy the view.

 So, what can you do at Lake Berryessa?
 Consider the following: